Mystical94/defi_AEternity/README.md

 A collection of three DEFI contracts, namely Staking, Lending Pool, and Vault, which are required as the first step in developing a DEFI protocol.

-## Staking Contract

---> Rewards user for staking their tokens in the contract

-- User can withdraw and deposit at an point of time
-- Tokens Earned can be withdrawed any time
-- Rewards are calculated with reward rate and time period staked for
-- The balance and reward earned can be checked at any point of time

 ## Lending Pool Contract

 --> Create a pool contract that accepts deposit from lenders and borrow money to the borrowers